seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Exit PETER*

 **JULIET**
-Now, good sweet nurse,–O Lord, why look’st thou sad?
+Now, good sweet nurse,--O Lord, why look'st thou sad?
 Though news be sad, yet tell them merrily;
 If good, thou shamest the music of sweet news
 By playing it to me with so sour a face.